dannidanniwu/dannidanniwu.github.io/_posts/2026-08-27-propensity-scores.md

 Pair each treated individual with one or more untreated individuals having a close value of $\pi(L)$ — within 0.05, say.
 The matched population has, by construction, similar score distributions in both arms.

 Choosing how close is close entails a bias–variance tradeoff.
-Loose criteria match dissimilar people and exchangeability fails; tight criteria discard many people and the intervals widen.
+Loose criteria match dissimilar people and exchangeability fails; tight criteria discard many people and the confidence intervals widen.

 ### Check that it worked